Listowel - Ireland’s Literary Capital

-Top things to do in Listowel Town can be found at the Listowel Arms website
+Top things to do in Listowel Town

 On my research for this website I came across a great Blog by Mary Cogan, called: Listowel Connections.
 I tried to leave a comment but I was unable, even when I tried to join.
 I gained quite a lot of information for my about page from Mary's blog.
 Thank you Mary, I just wish I could let you know on your blog.

 Another great website I came across is: North Kerry Reaching Out. .
 Aww...just recently checked this website out and its no more, a shame.
 They do have a Facebook page, too many companies are doing away with their websites in favour of Facebook, a pity as not everyone wants to be on Facebook.

 Got the photo of Cattle dealing in the Square in Listowel, ca. 1900: Here.
 Great archive of old photos.